-The Digital Library offers a searchable database of detailed personal information about slaves, slaveholders, and free people of color.[Details]
+The Digital Library offers a searchable database of detailed personal information about enslaved people, slaveholders, and free people of color.[Details]

 Please note that our access privileges do not include all of the play texts; if access to a particular play is not available, please request a copy via interlibrary loan.
 Our privileges also do not include the audio plays or filmed productions.

 A digital library of the most studied, performed, and critically acclaimed plays from the last 2,500 years.
 Visit Drama Online to explore play texts and read "context & criticism."[Details]